How to close sales over the phone

 There will be a time of day that is best for you as a caller and also a time that best for those receiving the calls.

-Early morning calls are especially effective.
+In my experience, early morning calls are most effective.

 This of course does not mean you don’t call other times of the day – it just means you should be aware of your Magic Time and never waste it on admin (shuffling paper clips!)